esash77/WeightLifting/ThesisNotes/Random_Forest_Section.md

 Random forests are more advanced learning models that are capable of creating more complex decision boundaries than logistic regression.
 The “forest” part of the name means that it is made up of multiple decision trees (in general, the more trees, the better).
 Usually in a random forest instead of building a tree using all the features, we use only a random subset of features and use bagging to create the trees.
 That means different trees will consider different features when asking questions.
 But in a forest, other trees would include this feature, so it would still influence the overall prediction by the random forest.

+XXXXX**Step by step process of RF**

+**How Random Forests Work**

+When the training set for the current tree is drawn by sampling with replacement, about one-third of the cases are left out of the sample.
+This oob (out-of-bag) data is used to get a running unbiased estimate of the classification error as trees are added to the forest.

 Random forests have low bias (just like individual decision trees), and by adding more trees, we reduce variance.
-XXXXX**Do I need to talk about variance and bias in this section?**

 Here is an example of a random forest: